handtrixx/ncms/README.md

 ## Installation
 There is no one click installation (version 1.0) available and maybe there never will be.
-Instead you setup Node-Red, in best case in a docker environment (example: docker-compose.yml in /backend).
+Instead you setup Node-Red, in best case in a docker environment.
+You can find example docker-compose.yml in folder /backend in this project.
 Then you import the flow which also can be found at /backend/flows.json.

 ## Version
-version 0.67
+version 0.68

 ## Version Log & Features Included

+version 0.68
+- Bugfixing

 version 0.67
 - Optimized Search & Error Page Handling